-Explore the best snowshoeing trails in United States with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best snowshoeing trails in United States with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Beginning makes you doubt your choice with tough switchbacks, but the middle is magical.
 We found fresh flowing water nearby both campgrounds, and welcome shade among the trees.
 The top is barren, high, cold, and windy but it was a nice trip up.